-Medicare is an extremely beneficial program that has and is continuing to aid countless Americans.
-The Federal Government estimates that 589 billion dollars were spent on “net” Medicare in 2018.
-Although Medicare is successful in assisting so many, with so much money floating around, there is plenty of room for manipulation and profit.
-The Federal government estimates 60-90 billion is paid out of Medicare annually due to improper billing, errors, and abuse otherwise known as Medicare fraud.
+Medicare is a highly beneficial program that has and is continuing to aid countless Americans.
+The Federal Government estimates that 589 billion dollars were spent on Medicare in 2018.
+Although Medicare successfully assists so many, with so much money floating around, there is plenty of room for manipulation and profit.
+The Federal government estimates 60-90 billion is paid out of Medicare annually due to improper billing, errors, and abuse, otherwise known as Medicare fraud.

-Medicare Fraud occurs when someone uses your Medicare number without your knowledge or charges that occur for services that were not provided.
+Medicare Fraud occurs when someone uses your Medicare number without your knowledge or charges for services not provided.
 Medicare fraud leads to higher health care costs and higher taxes.
 It is essential to arm yourself and your loved ones with knowledge about how con artists attempt to gain personal information.
-Here are 5 tips on how to prevent Medicare fraud.
+Here are five tips on how to prevent Medicare fraud.

 Nothing in life is free, unfortunately.
 Solicitors contacting you about free health care services contingent on providing your Medicare number should not be trusted.

-Often these individuals are only saying this to gain access to sensitive information and the services claimed to be covered still will not be covered.
+There are people out there who approach Medicare recipients, claiming that they know how to bill Medicare.
+Often these individuals are only saying this to gain access to sensitive information, and the services claimed to be covered still will not be covered.

 Only you or a trusted loved one should be able to review your records.

-Until 2017, everyone’s Medicare card has their SSN, this has been removed for safety purposes.
+Until 2017, everyone’s Medicare card had their SSN; this has been removed for safety purposes.
+Also, if anyone calls and asks for your SSN, Medicare, or credit card information, hang up the phone.

 People make mistakes.
 Routinely checking your Medicare claims helps your and the health care provider avoid unintentional errors.
 Check your Medicare summary notice (MSN) as soon as your claim has been processed.
 Look for services not received or double billing.